-In FY23, we sourced goods and services from 42 international-based suppliers located in 15 countries.
-The majority of this spend, which accounted for 10% of our contestable spend, related to purchases of coal produced in Australia, and payment of selling commissions, agent fees and demurrage.
+In FY24, we sourced goods and services from 27 international-based suppliers located in 6 countries.
+The majority of this spend, which accounted for 8% of our contestable spend, related to purchases of coal produced in Australia, selling commissions, demurrage, port charges and financing activities.

-^{1.} Contestable spend includes capital and operating expenditure on 100% operating control basis.
-It excludes payments to government, taxes, and employee payments and expenses.
+Contestable spend includes capital and operating expenditure on 100% operating control basis.
+It excludes payments to government, taxes, and employee payments and expenses Spend data is for NSW operations only.
+Whitehaven's QLD operations will be included in the spend data for FY2025.